 - Why You Get Tongue-Tied When Describing Your Work, blog post by Val Nelson

 - Networking Secrets from an Ex-Wallflower, blog post by Val Nelson

 STEP 3: Find Understanding Support

 You’ve heard all the “get over it” advice and “get out there networking” tips.
 Ugh.
-Instead, find a team of authentic support, whether from understanding friends, a thoughtful support group (such as a self-employed introverts group), or a coach for introverts.
+Instead, find a team of authentic support, whether from understanding friends, a thoughtful support group (such as a self-employed introverts group or introverts in transition group), or a coach for introverts, like me.

 If you need a résumé or website copy, consider hiring a résumé writer or web copywriter who is empathetic to your challenges.
 You need someone who can draw out your accomplishments and nudge you a little when you claim you haven’t done that much.
 And someone who can stop you when you go into analysis paralysis.
-(I recommend Gentle Job Search for introvert-friendly resume writing and Copy Cate for copywriting for introverts.)
+(I recommend Copy Cate for copywriting for introverts.)

-For tribal camaraderie, join The Introvert Clubhouse, a free private group I facilitate on Facebook.
+For tribal camaraderie, join The Caring Introvert Clubhouse, a free private group I facilitate on Facebook.

 What’s Your Career Transition Story?

 Where do you feel challenged in your work transition?

 How is introversion helping you in your work?